HHS/TANF-app/docs/User-Research/2020, Fall - Understanding STT Roles, Source of Truth, and Metadata.md

 Processes for correcting errors varied widely from grantee to grantee.
 These included splitting up error corrections among multiple people, identifying errors based on memory and experience, and decoding errors from physical reference material.

 - "What can be a little challenging is  it's going to give you the element number.
 It's going to say parents with minor child and the family.
 Then it says if item 14 equals one to two item 22 must equal one to two.
 So what I have to do is on our ACF instructional guide, look for what is item 14.
 So I have to go to my book. "

 - "STT data analyst sends us a file with all the errors.
 We assimilate them to each worker, there are three people under me and myself.
 So it's four of us.
 We can't do each other's work.
 We have our own ID.
 So she (STT data analyst) sends us the information.
-We separate to who it (the erros) goes to (other data preppers), make the corrections, retransmit it back to her (STT data analyst).
+We separate to who it (the errors) goes to (other data preppers), make the corrections, retransmit it back to her (STT data analyst).
 And then she sends it off, back off to the feds (ACF/OFA)"

 - "I'm able to review these documents that have all the numbers for our federal statistics and say something looks unusual"8
-- [Review and report by month can take 2-3 weeks to make sure we didn't forget anything.]

 **Project Impacts**

 - Explore how STT teams can assign and task out errors to different types of roles.
-- The "Data Prepper" role should be updated so as to better accomodate the breadth of those involved with data at the grantee level.
+- The "Data Prepper" role should be updated so as to better accommodate the breadth of those involved with data at the grantee level.

 ### Grantees want more efficient and more actionable ways to understand the errors (validation, transmission, etc.) and how to fix them

-Most of the grantees we spoke to had relatively low rates of fatal errors when submitting their data, but all dealt on some level with either reviewing files for data quality issues, or navigating corrections of files when issuess ocurred.
+Most of the grantees we spoke to had relatively low rates of fatal errors when submitting their data, but all dealt on some level with either reviewing files for data quality issues, or navigating corrections of files when issues occurred.
 One participant gave us a great view into the sheer scale of possible errors & edits by pulling out their "book", a large binder containing printed versions of ACF error codes, they told us:

 - "So after [ACF has the data] this is how the feedback comes up to us.
 The cases are here and here [folder of a variety of PDF reports], it says error flag.
 So it tells me this case has an error and what the error flag is.
 So again, I kind of go, you know, try the little book."
 - "...it'd be good if instead of looking through a book, you know, something will pop up and say, this is what's what's missing, or this is what you need to correct.
 Because if not, then I have to kind of go through my little binder and I go to the federal edits guide"

-They expanded with an example of how this process isn't always as simple as looking up a single code, but rather crossreferencing multiple data points against multiple error codes and/or data coding instructions:
+They expanded with an example of how this process isn't always as simple as looking up a single code, but rather cross-referencing multiple data points against multiple error codes and/or data coding instructions:

 - "What can be a little challenging is it's going to give you the element number.
 It's going to say parents with minor child and the family.
 Then it says if item 14 equals one to two item 22 must equal one to two.
 So what I have to do is on our ACF instructional guide, look for what is item 14.
 So I have to go to my book."

 **Project Impacts**
 - Consider how we might lean *more* into making errors highly understandable and highly actionable—Participants we tested the concept prototype were able to rephrase what was being conveyed by our error copy in their own words, but it was a pretty simplistic error.
-We should think about how we'll scale writing easy-to-interperet error copy for the broader picture of errors possible for any given report.
+We should think about how we'll scale writing easy-to-interpret error copy for the broader picture of errors possible for any given report.
-- The "in your own words" explainations from participants of what our error copy meant could be helpful for our iteration on it.
+- The "in your own words" explanations from participants of what our error copy meant could be helpful for our iteration on it.
 - Further understand how case data relates to errors and how we might combine like errors for easier case lookup.

 ### There is confusion about fiscal year and calendar year reporting.